zd3nik/SubSim/protocol.md

                       |
                       |    players = The number of players in the game.
                       |    turns   = The number of turns executed in the game.
-                      |    status  = An english message describing how the game ended.
+                      |    status  = An English message describing how the game ended.
     ------------------|---------------------------------------------------------------------------
     P|name|score      |  For each player that finished the game one of these messages is sent to
                       |  all remaining players at the end of the game.